-- 1. Students will be initially reviewed as follows to determine whether or not they have met promotion requirements below. - a) Full-time MBA and IMBA students will be reviewed at the end of their first two terms or after completing 18.00 credits of coursework, whichever comes first; or after completing 12.00 credits if they have Advanced Standing. - b) Part-time students will be reviewed after completing 12.00 credits of coursework, excluding Advanced Standing. - c) Joint MBA/MFA, MBA/MA and MBA/JD students will be reviewed at the end of their first two terms at Schulich or after completing 18.00 credits of coursework, whichever comes first. - d) Post-MBA Diploma students will be reviewed upon completion of 6.00 credits of course work. - e) Students enrolled in specialized one-year Masters programs (Master of Accounting, Master of Business Analytics, Master of Marketing, Master of Finance, Master of Management, Master of Management in Artificial Ingelligence, Master of Real Estate and Infrastructure, Master of Supply Chain Management) will be reviewed as follows to determine whether or not they have met the promotion requirements below: - initial review upon completion of Term 2 - subsequent review at the end of each following term - 2.
-To maintain their standing in the program, all students must maintain a GPA of at least 4.20 and not receive a grade of F in more than 3.00 credits of course work.
+- 1. Students will be initially reviewed as follows to determine whether they have met promotion requirements below. - a) Full-time MBA and IMBA students will be reviewed at the end of their first two terms or after completing 18.00 credits of coursework, whichever comes first; or after completing 12.00 credits if they have advanced standing. - b) MBA part-time students will be initially reviewed after completing 12.00 credits of coursework, excluding advanced standing. - c) Joint MBA/MFA, MBA/MA and MBA/JD students will be reviewed at the end of their first two terms at Schulich or after completing 18.00 credits of coursework ,whichever comes first. - d) Students enrolled in a full-time specialized one-year Master program will initially be reviewed upon the completion of two terms with a subsequent review at the end of each following term. - e) Students enrolled in a part-time specialized one-year Master program will initially be reviewed upon the completion of four terms with a subsequent review at the end of each following term. - 2.
+At the time of review, students must achieve a minimum overall GPA of 4.20 and not receive a grade of F in more than 3.00 credits of course work to continue in their program.
 MBA/JD students must maintain a GPA of at least 5.00 in the first Year of Schulich to advance to upper years of the joint degree program. - 3.
-Students who do not meet these requirements will be withdrawn.

-- 4. Students who fail a required course must retake it.
-Students who fail an elective course may retake it, or may elect to take another course.
+Students who do not meet these requirements will be withdrawn from their program and have the option to petition for reinstatement. - 4.
+Students who fail a required course must retake it.
+Students who fail an elective course may retake it or may elect to take another course.
 Students who re-take a failed course and receive a second failing grade will be withdrawn. - 5.
-A student who has been withdrawn from the program is advised to seek the help of a Student & Enrolment Services advisor to discuss the best way forward.
-The student may petition to the Student Affairs Committee to be allowed to continue in the program without having met the promotion requirements.
+Students who have been withdrawn from the program are advised to seek the help of a Student & Enrolment Services academic advisor to discuss the best way forward.